 - Gather all the ingredients.

 - Peel and cut 2 lb russet potatoes into quarters.
-Add water and the potatoes to a large pot and bring it to a boil.
-Cook the potatoes until a skewer goes through the potato easily, about 15–20 minutes.
-Remove the potatoes from the heat and drain the water completely.
-When you do so, use a lid to partially cover so the potatoes don’t fall out of the pot.
+To a large pot, add the potatoes and enough water to cover.
+Bring it to a boil.
+Cook the potatoes until a skewer pierces the potato easily, about 15–20 minutes.
+Remove the pot from the heat and drain the water completely.
+When you do so, use the lid to hold back the potatoes so they don’t fall out of the pot.

 - Move the pot back to the stove.
 On low heat, shake the pot so that the remaining moisture will completely evaporate (but don’t burn them).

-- Turn off the heat and mash the potatoes.
-Unlike the typical mashed potatoes, you don’t have to mash completely.
-I like leaving some small chunks for texture.
+- Turn off the heat and mash the potatoes, leaving some small chunks for texture.
 Set aside.

-- In a large skillet, heat 2 Tbsp neutral oil on medium-high heat.
-Sauté the onion until soft.
+- Heat a large skillet on medium-high heat.
+Then, add 2 Tbsp neutral oil.
+Add the onion and sauté until soft.

-- Add the carrot and shiitake mushrooms and cook until they are soft.
+- Add the carrot and shiitake mushrooms and cook until soft.

 - Add 1 lb ground beef and break it up with a wooden spoon.
-When the meat is cooked through, add 1 tsp Diamond Crystal kosher salt, ¼ tsp white pepper powder, and freshly ground black pepper.
+When the meat is cooked through, add 1 tsp Diamond Crystal kosher salt, ¼ tsp white pepper powder, and freshly ground black pepper (to taste).
 Remove from the heat.

-- Add the meat mixture to the mashed potatoes in the large pot, leaving the cooking liquid from the meat behind as we don‘t want to introduce too much moisture to the mixture.
+- Drain the meat and add it to the pot with the mashed potatoes.
+Tip: Leave the cooking liquid behind as we don‘t want to introduce more moisture.

 - Crack and add 1 large egg (50 g each w/o shell) to the mixture.